Arius-Development/ars-coords/README.md

 # ars-coords

-An easy simple script to copy coords in different formats using ox_lib menu
+An easy sime FiveM script to copy coords to clipboard in different formats using ox_lib menu

 Formats:
 x, y, z